 Sometimes, horror movies just go wrong.
-And we’re not talking just some dodgy camerawork, a done-before script, or un-scary scares.
+And are not talking just some dodgy camerawork, a done-before script, or un-scary scares.
 We’re talking magnificently, badly, brilliantly wrong; so wrong that they manage to jump genres and turn into genius comedies.
 The hilarity value of a film with no intention of being hilarious is unmatched, and you won’t find any genre that so easily tips into the realm of funny-bad than horror.
 We’ve put together a list of the best ever hilariously bad horror movies-less hiding behind your hands, more chewing your knuckles to ward off the giggles…

 1) Troll 2